 The main purpose of this website is simply to teach you about how having different genes affects how a dog looks (phenotype), so I won't go into too much detail about breeding.
-However, it's important to know the basics of inheritance!
+If you have specific queries about breeding then it's best to become involved with a community of other breeders who can offer guidance.
+However, it's still important to know the basics of inheritance!

-When mammals such as dogs breed, each parent passes on just one allele from each of its locii.
+When mammals such as dogs breed, each parent passes on just one allele from each of its loci.
 This allele

 is picked at random, so each of the two alleles has an equal chance (50%) of being passed on.
 However, it isn't just a case of the same